-The City of Manteca is located seventy-six (76) miles due east of San Francisco in San Joaquin County adjacent to Interstate 5, Highway 99 and Highway 120.
-The city has an area of approximately 20.92 square miles of level terrain and 73,787 residents as of January 1, 2015.
-Manteca's strategic location provides easy commuting to the San Francisco Bay Area as well as encouragement for future growth in this area through the location and/or relocation of manufacturing, retailing, wholesaling, and service industries.
+The City of Manteca is located seventy-six (76) miles due east of San Francisco in northern San Joaquin County and is situated along Highway 99 and the Highway 120 bypass that serves as a connector to Interstate 5.
+The city is uniquely positioned with access not only to three major freeways, but also within close proximity to the Union Pacific Intermodal Yard, the Santa Fe Railroad Intermodal Yard, the Stockton Metro Airport and the Port of Stockton.
+Manteca's strategic location provides easy commuting to the San Francisco Bay Area, San Jose, and Sacramento.
+With more than 18 million consumers within 100 miles of Manteca, the city is well positioned for future residential growth as well as business expansion through the location and/or relocation of manufacturing, retailing, wholesaling, and service industries.